sonic-net/DASH/dash-pipeline/README-dash-docker.md

 ![dash-docker-branch-workflow](images/dash-docker-branch-workflow.svg)

 1. Create a development branch in `Azure/DASH`, e.g. named `featureX`.
-This requires write-access to the projtec, typically confined to a few core maintainers.
+This requires write-access to the project, typically confined to a few core maintainers.
 2. Create or modify Dockerfiles, associated `.env` files containing image names and tags, Makefiles, etc. Build and test this new work in your development machine.
 All Docker images are stored to and retrieved from the local machine's docker environment.
 3. Perform `git commit` and `git push` to upload changes to GitHub.
 This will trigger CI actions, at a minimum to build/publish the docker images and run the main build/test CI actions.
 These run in parallel, which can lead to a race condition.
 If the main CI job tries to pull a new docker image which hasn't yet been published, it will fail the first time only.
 4. Manually re-run failed job(s) as needed, which should now pass, since the docker images should have successfully published.
-(If not, fix the dockerfiles or CI action files which control these steps).
+(If not, fix the Dockerfiles or CI action files which control these steps).
 Steps 2-4 can be repeated as needed.
 5. When feature work is complete, submit a pull request to the `main` branch.
 Once merged, it will again run all the CI jobs, which should pass.
 ### Workflow II: Developing/Publishing docker images in a fork via PRs to a branch of the main repo
 This workflow does most of the work in a fork of the DASH repo.
 A branch of the main repo is still required to publish new images.
 This process is more complicated, but also more suitable for larger-scope changes.
 This allows the majority of the work to be done in a fork to lessen the main repo activity.